Crispy Air Fried Oyster Mushroom Po’ Boy Bowl: A Vegan Recipe

 Add the toppings: Layer the crab mixture, fresh veggies, sesame seeds, and nori over the rice.

-Drizzle and serve: Finish with a drizzle of spicy mayo or soy sauce, then dig in!
+Drizzle and serve: Finish with a drizzle of sriracha, spicy mayo, or soy sauce!

 Variations of Homemade Sushi Bowls